grisette: Symbolic evaluation as a library

 Grisette is a reusable symbolic evaluation library for Haskell.
 By translating programs into constraints, Grisette can help the development of program reasoning tools, including verification, synthesis, and more.

-This Grisette module exports all you need for building a symbolic evaluation tool.
+The Grisette module exports all the core APIs for building a symbolic evaluation tool.
+A high-level overview of the module structures are available there.

 [Skip to Readme]